poupeaua/poupeaua.github.io/README.md

 # Alexandre Poupeau Website

-The objective of this website is to share my passions and productions.
+The objective of this website is to share my passions and productions. the website is primarily a way to display information about ecology.
-The website is mainly focused on art (magic, music, painting).
+The website is also focused on art, especially magic, music, painting, mathematics and computer science.
-However it is also a way to display other information such as professional info and other (ecology).

 ## Sections